-The mouse may also be used within the display window to rescale the display.
+The zoom value may also be changed by using the mouse inside the display window.
 A click and drag with the left mouse button displays a red rectangle that changes size as the mouse is dragged.
 When the left mouse button is released, the vector field is rescaled so that the portion of the display window within the red rectangle expands until it reaches the edges of the display window.
 Both dimensions are scaled by the same amount so there is no distortion of the vector field.
 Small red arrows on the sides of the red rectangle indicate which dimension will expand to meet the display window boundaries upon release of the left mouse button.
 After the rescaling, the red rectangle remains in the display window briefly, surrounding the same region of the vector field, but at the new scale.